Here’s why the ‘too big to fail’ banks bailed out First Republic

 “We did it during the Great Financial Crisis.
 It would be temporary,” Bair said.
 “Obviously, you should charge banks an extra premium for providing the coverage.
 Look, I don’t like bailouts of any sort, so I would only do this if they’re seeing true systemic problems with uninsured deposit runs.”

-House Financial Services Committee Republican Blaine Luetkemeyer (R-Mo.) told Politico Wednesday that the Congress should in fact insure all bank deposits on a temporary basis.
+Rep. Blaine Luetkemeyer (R-Mo.), a member of the House Financial Services Committee, told Politico Wednesday that the Congress should in fact insure all bank deposits on a temporary basis.

 “If you don’t do this, there’s going to be a run on your smaller banks,” he said.
 “Everyone’s going to take their money out and run to the JPMorgan’s and these too-big-to-fail banks, and they’re going to get bigger and everybody else is going to get smaller and weaker, and it’s going to really be bad for our system.”